lewagon/html-css-challenges/02-fonts-colors/README.md

 ## Background & Objectives

-Add a simple stylesheets to design fonts and colors of your profile page.
+Add simple CSS rules to design fonts and colors of your profile page.

 ## Specs